ubports/docs.ubports.com/userguide/install.rst

     If the installation fails with a 100% red bar and hangs there (and logs says something like ``COM port is open.
 Trying to sync with the target…``), remove the ``modemmanager`` package as the one installed `is not compatible <https://web.archive.org/web/20180118130643/http://www.mibqyyo.com/en-articles/2015/09/16/ubuntu-android-installation-process-for-bq-aquaris-e4-5-and-e5/>`_ with SP Flash Tool, close it and try again from step 4.

 13. Your device will now boot into a super old version of Ubuntu Touch.
-Use the UBports Installer to install an updated version.
+Use the installer to install an updated version.